The best metal detectors for gold at any budget

 Q: How do I look for gold with a metal detector?

 It can be quite hard to find gold.
-If you’re just starting out, it’s a good idea to look for gold in places where gold is known to have been found before.
+If you’re just starting out, it’s a good idea to look for gold in places where it has been found before.
 Pick your spot and search systematically.
 When you find a grain of gold, extend your search in that area, traveling in a grid pattern to ensure you cover the entire area.
-If the gold is naturally occurring then there’s usually more in the area.
+If the gold is naturally occurring, then there’s usually more in the area.

 Q: Are metal detectors legal to use?

 Whether you are legally allowed to use your metal detector for gold or not depends on your location.
 You are not allowed to take metal detectors into National Parks, for instance, even if you don’t use them.
-Depending on where you go, there may be handy guides for where you can and cannot metal detect, such as this Florida metal detecting guide that includes guidance on places to metal detect and what you should do if you find special historical objects.
+Depending on where you go, there may be handy guides for where you can and cannot metal detect.
+Consider this Florida metal detecting guide that includes guidance on places to metal detect and what you should do if you find special historical objects.

 Q: Can you make a metal detector for gold?

 For a good DIY engineer, a simple metal detector isn’t actually all that hard to make.
 There are lots of helpful YouTube videos, like this one, that will help you design your own metal detector with common household items.
-It should be noted; however, that metal detectors made specifically for finding gold may be considerably harder to make, as the best metal detectors for gold run at higher frequencies than regular metal detectors.
+Note: metal detectors made specifically for finding gold may be considerably harder to make, as the best metal detectors for gold run at higher frequencies than regular metal detectors.

 Source link